-These setting change each new stroke.
-It has the same settings the stamp color jitter.
-They vary stroke to stroke instead of effecting each stamp.
+These settings change each new stroke.
+It has the same settings as the stamp color jitter.
+They vary from stroke to stroke instead of affecting each stamp.

 These settings change with the pressure of the Apple pencil.

-This option hasn't been seen on the other sections.
+This option hasn't been seen in the other sections.
 Brightness changes with the pressure of the Apple pencil.